Introduction

 drwxrwxr-x

-The first bit is set to either a d for a directory or a - for a file.
+for a file.
 The next bits are broken into three components.
 Each component holds bits for the read, write and execute permissions.

-The first component (set of three bits after the - or -d bit) are permissions for the user.
+bit) are permissions for the user.
 The next three bits are for the group.
 And the last bits are for 'other' or 'all'; those not the user or not in the group.
-You may see a - after the initial file type bit.
-This means no permissions are set.
+You may see a -

 We can modify permissions in two main methods, however, the easiest to comprehend is using the following syntax: